-Feeling Baby kick for the first time is one of the most special parts about pregnancy, but it’s not just a fun parlor trick – counting her movements is a great way to monitor her health while she is still a bubble in your womb.
+Feeling Baby kick for the first time is one of the most special parts about pregnancy, but it’s not just a fun parlor trick – counting their movements is a great way to monitor their health while they are still a bubble in your womb.

 Counting Baby‘s kicks can double as a fun game, as well as a way to keep an eye out to make sure everything is okay.

 Those with high-risk pregnancies will probably be advised by their healthcare provider to keep track of kicks to watch over their health — if you fall into this category, your healthcare provider will surely brief you on how to go about doing so.

 Even those without high-risk pregnancies may be advised, or wish to keep track of Baby‘s kicks to monitor development, usually after 32 weeks or so.
 Find a comfortable position (lying on the left side works well), and wait until you feel 10 kicks, flutters, or other baby movements (this should take less than 2 hours).
 If it takes longer than 2 hours to record the 10 movements and you are 32 weeks or more, it’s recommended that you call your provider right away.